replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 flags-table

-## Requirements and Limitations
+## Using a Volume Provisioner with the AWS Add-On

-* When enabled, a volume provisioner add-on is not necessary in the kURL specification as the [AWS EBS](https://aws.amazon.com/ebs/) volume provisioner may be used.
+When the AWS add-on is enabled, you do not need to add a volume provisioner add-on to the kURL specification because you can use the default AWS EBS volume provisioner.

-* This add-on currently only configures the above mentioned portions of the Kubernetes control plane and only uses AWS for storage provisioner services.
-* This add-on is only intended to be used on AWS.
+For more information about the AWS EBS volume provisioner, see [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) on the AWS website.